flor14/chemcalculatorrr/README.md

 ## Relevance to the R Ecosystem

-To our knowledge, while `chemcalculatorrr` library generates wordcloud visualization for a given corpus, there is no general-purpose library for calculating chemical formula mass in g/mol in the R ecosystem.
+To our knowledge, there is no general-purpose library for calculating chemical formula mass in g/mol in the R ecosystem.
 We believe that `chemcalculatorrr` will provide some useful functionality to know how to calculate moles, and provide a grams to moles calculator, or even a moles to grams calculator.
 With our moles to grams converter, you can seamlessly convert between mass, molecular weight and moles.

 ## Usage